poklacko/transtech_servicenow_application/README.md

 # transtech_servicenow_application

+This repository includes the xml file of TransTech application's update set.
-Please read the provided application documentation pdf file in the reprository!
+Please read the provided application documentation pdf for more information about the application.